Foundation For Allen Schools Funded Classroom Grants at

 Magical Carpet Ride

-This grant under Fine Arts Curriculum was awarded to Theresa Nolte and will benefit 859 students this coming year.
+This grant under Fine Arts Curriculum was awarded to Theresa Nolte and will benefit 859 students.

 Students at Lindsey Elementary begin each art class as a "family" as they gather together to discuss great works of art.
 They engage in meaningful, fun and academic discussions.
 Discussions are highly cross curricular, including geography, language arts, science, math, art, history and social studies.
 Magical Carpet Ride gives all students a chance to experience a positive, focused family discussion about art.
 Students are building a better sense of community .
 Students are encouraged to share what they have learned in art with their families.